 With fierce competition for short, snappy domain names, there has been a trend in recent years for business owners to find a suitable domain name first, and then name their company after their preferred web address.

-If your business is going to have a significant online presence, this is a good idea.
+If your business will have a significant online presence, this makes complete sense.